Socialism in Egypt: Suppression and re-birth of the Egyptian Left

-During the late 1920s and 1930s, union politics and workers organizations, such as the General Federation of Labour Unions, were mostly Wafd dominated, as the Wafd relied on them for votes in exchange for tepid support of labor rights.
+During the late 1920s and 1930s, union politics and workers' organizations, such as the General Federation of Labour Unions, were mostly Wafd-dominated, as the Wafd relied on them for votes in exchange for tepid support of labor rights.
 The Wafd heavily relied on its unions for its fight against the autocratic 1930 constitution, which increased the powers of the King, successfully getting it repealed after years of strikes and protests.
 The ECP supported the Wafd in their common goal of reinstating the 1923 constitution.

 By 1936, much had changed.
-King Farouk ascended to the throne at the age sixteen after the death of his father.
-The Wafd signed a treaty with the British government, agreeing to reduce the number of British troops in Egypt (except for the Suez Canal and in times of war), yet fell short from complete independence - greatly damaging the Wafd's credibility and beginning the slow decline of the Wafd.
+King Farouk ascended to the throne at the age of sixteen after the death of his father.
+The Wafd signed a treaty with the British government, agreeing to reduce the number of British troops in Egypt (except for the Suez Canal and in times of war), yet fell short of complete independence - greatly damaging the Wafd's credibility and beginning the slow decline of the Wafd.
 In Europe, the rise of fascism frightened many observers in Egypt, who looked for inspiration in the left.
 One such place of inspiration was a local bookstore owned by Henry Curiel.
 During World War II, Curiel founded the Egyptian Movement of National Liberation (EMML), a Marxist party.
 Even while in prison in 1942, Curiel still organized dissent - he led a hunger strike along with members of the Muslim Brothers for better conditions.
 Another leftist party was Iskra, founded by Hillel Schwartz.
-The Soviet Union's victory over Nazi Germany at Stalingrad planted it as a potential anti-imperialist power for Egyptians.
+The Soviet Union's victory over Nazi Germany at Stalingrad established it as a potential anti-imperialist power for Egyptians.